 Hello, I am 18 years old and going to college.
 Within the last month a doctor, a neurologist, (who has only known me only during the time I speak of) has put me on Vyvanse for ADHD and Remeron for sleep/appetite.

-The first week of medication I was very energetic and productive and the Remeron helped me sleep.
+In the first week of medication, I was very energetic and productive and the Remeron helped me sleep.
 The second week I did nothing but lay around very depressed and slept a lot.
-The third and fourth week I have not been able to sleep very well at all and have been obsessively working on music (7-10 hours a day).
+In the third and fourth week, I have not been able to sleep very well at all and have been obsessively working on music (7-10 hours a day).

 I told the doctor all this but he seems to stay convinced that I am ADHD, so he put me on Concerta and Seroquel (which I have yet to start).
-I'm not arrogant enough to come to a conclusion myself, but I do have my doubts.
+I'm not arrogant enough to conclude myself, but I do have my doubts.